Oconomowoc High School: Football

 On September 27, 2013, Oconomowoc football was recognized statewide and garnered national interest, as the Raccoons (5–0) faced the Wisconsin Lutheran Vikings (3–2) in Oconomowoc's homecoming game.
 History was made when Oconomowoc beat Wisconsin Lutheran 84–82 in regulation.
 The teams combined for 166 total points, surpassing the previous state record of 133 points.
 Oconomowoc quarterback Canton Larson scored 8 touchdowns, including a 493-yard performance, combined through the air and on the ground.
 The game showcased the best the Wisconsin Little Ten Conference had to offer, with 25 combined All-Conference players.
 In its 2013 campaign, the Oconomowoc football program led a memorable season, winning the conference for the first time since 2002, while going undefeated during the regular season.
 They lost in a state quarterfinal match-up against Mukwonago, finishing the year with a record of 11–1.

 Much of Oconomowoc's football dominance came under legendary coach Ed Rux.
 In his 33-year tenure beginning in 1967, Rux led Oconomowoc to 216 victories.
 He oversaw ten conference titles, including a trip to the Division 1 state finals in 1987.
 He was inducted into the Wisconsin Football Coaches Association Hall of Fame in 1999, the year of his retirement.
 In 2014, the OHS football stadium was renovated and renamed; it is now known as the Ed Rux Stadium.

+In current football history, Oconomowoc has not had much success with claiming only one playoff appearance since joining the classic 8.
+This came under the team’s new head coach, Sal Logue, who proceeded Greg Malling.
+The playoff appearance came in the 2021-22 season after the Raccoons finished 5-4 overall and 3-4 in conference.
+Their notable win came on September 18, 2022 after the Raccoons beat #1 Muskego 21-14, snapping their 41 game win streak.
+The Raccoons later lost to Muskego in round one of the WIAA State Tournament 35-0 bringing their overall record to 5-5.